-Gallatin students may take courses in most of the schools, departments and programs of NYU: the College of Arts and Science; the Graduate School of Arts and Science; the Steinhardt School of Culture, Education, and Human Development; the Stern School of Business; the Tisch School of the Arts; the School of Continuing and Professional Studies; the Silver School of Social Work; and the Wagner Graduate School of Public Service.
+Gallatin students may take courses in most of the schools, departments and programs of NYU: the College of Arts and Science; the Graduate School of Arts and Science; the Polytechnic School of Engineering, Steinhardt School of Culture, Education, and Human Development; the Stern School of Business; the Tisch School of the Arts; the School of Continuing and Professional Studies; the Silver School of Social Work; and the Wagner Graduate School of Public Service.
 Each semester there are several hundred courses to choose from, many taught by some of the country’s leading research scholars and teachers.
 While Gallatin students must comply with each school’s policies about prerequisites and requirements, including restrictions in particular programs, the opportunity to take courses throughout the University enables them to develop a unique, interdisciplinary program of study.
 Students may review the academic departments and programs where Gallatin students take courses.

 Gallatin students may complement their undergraduate degree in individualized study with an academic minor.
-Although the Gallatin School is not developing its own minors, Gallatin students may elect to take a minor offered by any of the following six NYU schools: College of Arts and Science; Global Institute of Public Health/University College; Polytechnic School of Engineering; Silver School of Social Work; Steinhardt School of Culture, Education, and Human Development; Stern School of Business; Tisch School of the Arts; and Wagner Graduate School of Public Service.
+Although the Gallatin School is not developing its own minors, Gallatin students may elect to take a minor offered by any of the following NYU schools/institutes: College of Arts and Science; Global Institute of Public Health/University College; Polytechnic School of Engineering; Silver School of Social Work; Steinhardt School of Culture, Education, and Human Development; Stern School of Business; Tisch School of the Arts; and Wagner Graduate School of Public Service.